tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 - A Sinatra application
 - JQuery UI for the Autocomplete
-- The "text" gem which has an implementation of the Levenshtein distance algorithm (source: https://github.com/threedaymonk/text/blob/master/lib/text/levenshtein.rb)
+- The "text" gem which has an implementation of the Levenshtein distance algorithm (source: <`https://github.com/threedaymonk/text/blob/master/lib/text/levenshtein.rb>)

-The source code is available on : https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching
+The source code is available on: <https://github.com/tomsquest/better-autocompletes-with-fuzzy-matching>.

 ### Frontend